What is Zabbix?

 Zabbix agent images

 These are the only official Zabbix agent Docker images.
-They are based on latest Alpine and trusty Ubuntu images.
+They are based on Alpine Linux v3.4, Ubuntu 14.04 (trusty) and CentOS 7 images.
 The available versions of Zabbix agent are:

 Images are updated when new releases are published.
 The image with